elopio/docs/source/includes/_callAPI.md

 #### augur.api.ReportingWindow.getReportingEndTime({ tx }[, callback])

 Returns a timestamp of when the [Reporting Phase](#reporting-phase) of a specific [Reporting Window](#reporting-window) will be ending.
-Reporting Windows are 30 days long and split into two Phases, the Reporting Phase and the [Dispute Phase](#dispute-phase).
-The Reporting Phase lasts 27 days, the Dispute Phase lasts 3 days.
+Reporting Windows are 30 days long and split into two Phases, the Reporting Phase and the [Dispute Round Phase](#dispute-round-phase).
+The Reporting Phase lasts 27 days, the Dispute Round Phase lasts 3 days.

 #### augur.api.ReportingWindow.getReportingStartTime({ tx }[, callback])

 Returns a timestamp of when the [Reporting Phase](#reporting-phase) of a specific [Reporting Window](#reporting-window) will be starting.
-Reporting Windows are 30 days long and split into two Phases, the Reporting Phase and the [Dispute Phase](#dispute-phase).
-The Reporting Phase lasts 27 days, the Dispute Phase lasts 3 days.
+Reporting Windows are 30 days long and split into two Phases, the Reporting Phase and the [Dispute Round Phase](#dispute-round-phase).
+The Reporting Phase lasts 27 days, the Dispute Round Phase lasts 3 days.

 #### augur.api.ReportingWindow.getReputationToken({ tx }[, callback])